 \subsection{\textbf{Transformers}}

-To handle the sequential input, RNNs have been widely applied.
+RNNs have been widely applied to handle sequential input.
 However, RNNs can suffer from the gradients explosion or the vanishing problem \cite{lecun2015deep}.
-In 2017, a seminal work "Attention is all you need" proposed a novel transformer architecture, which is built with the self-attention mechanism \cite{vaswani2017attention}.
+In 2017, a seminal work ``Attention is all you need" proposed a novel transformer architecture, built with the self-attention mechanism \cite{vaswani2017attention}.
 Transformers have now become the \textit{de facto} standard in powerful language models, such as GPT \cite{radford2018improving}, BERT \cite{devlin2018bert}, GPT-2 \cite{radford2019language}, RoBERTa \cite{liu2019roberta}, and GPT-3 \cite{brown2020language}, and even in advanced computer vision models, such as DETR \cite{carion2020end} and Vision Transformer \cite{dosovitskiy2020image}.
 Unlike RNNs, transformers forfeit recurrent connections.
-By adopting positional embedding, transformers are also better at dealing with long sequences \cite{vaswani2017attention}.
+By adopting positional embedding, transformers are even better at dealing with long sequences \cite{vaswani2017attention}.